switchupcb/copygen/README.md

   setup: ./setup.go
   output: ../copygen.go

-  # Define the optional custom templates used to generate the file.
+  # Define the optional custom templates used to generate the file (.go, .tmpl supported).
   template: ./generate.go

 # Define custom options (which are passed to generator options) for customization.